raymond-lam/priority-q/README.md

 Searches the priority queue for the given `searchElement` and returns `true` if found, `false` otherwise.
 Optionally specify `fromIndex` to start the search at that position in the priority queue.
 A negative `fromIndex` will start the search at position `length + fromIndex`.

+### indexOf(searchElement[, fromIndex])

+Returns the first index at which a given element can be found in the priority queue, or `-1` if it is not present.
+Optionally specify `fromIndex` to start the search at that position in the priority queue.
+A negative `fromIndex` will start the search at posiiton `length + fromIndex`.

 ### join([separator])

 Joins the elements of the priority queue in sorted order into a string, in the manner of `Array`'s `join` method.

+### lastIndexOf(searchElement[, fromIndex])

+Returns the last index at which a given element can be found in the priority queue, or `-1` if it is not present.
+Optionally specify `fromIndex` to start the backwards search at that position in the priority queue.
+A negative `fromIndex` will start the backwards search at posiiton `length + fromIndex`.

 ### length